hyperledger-labs/learning-tokens/README.md

 A Non-Fungible Token is a digital certificate of a unique asset, in this case, the attendance to a learning opportunity.
 For a specific event, an instructor gives access to a learner, and when its presence is confirmed, the instructor creates -mints- a dated token that sends -transfers- to the learner.

-They are not digital mementos of assistance to an event, like POAPs, but an initial and essential link in a chain that proves the learner's engagement in acquiring a specific field of knowledge and skill.
+They are not digital mementos of assistance to an event, like POAPs<sup>25</sup>, but an initial and essential link in a chain that proves the learner's engagement in acquiring a specific field of knowledge and skill.

 Metadata that records the field of knowledge and the skill taught at the course the instructor teaches on behalf of a registered institution connects all Learning Tokens.

-Fields of knowledge are standard CIP Codes from the Classification of Instructional Programs created by the National Center for Educational Statistics of the Institute of Education Sciences in the U.S. Department of Education.
+Fields of knowledge are standard CIP Codes from the Classification of Instructional Programs created by the National Center for Educational Statistics of the Institute of Education Sciences in the U.S. Department of Education<sup>26</sup>.

-Skills come from the World Economic Forum Reskilling Revolution Interactive Tools Global Skills Taxonomy and Education 4.0.
+Skills come from the World Economic Forum Reskilling Revolution Interactive Tools Global Skills Taxonomy and Education 4.0<sup>27</sup>.

 A Learning Token Register assigns the IDs for Institutions, Instructors, and Courses, becoming the source of trust for each digital asset.